 While fruit tends to be off-limits for most low-carb lifestyles, I can’t help but include it occasionally.
 This baked peaches recipe is one of the few fruit dishes my family makes an exception for simply because it’s so delicious.
-Warm and gooey right out of the oven, this easy sugar free peach dessert is the perfect end to just about any meal.
+Warm and gooey right out of the oven, this easy 10-minute baked peach dessert recipe is the perfect end to just about any meal.

-We happy to have the best neighbor.
+We happen to have the best neighbor.
 You see, he has this huge peach tree and every summer he gifts up a large bag of fresh, homegrown peaches.

 This works out well for my husband, as peaches happen to be his favorite fruit.
 And even though he eats keto the majority of the year, peaches are one of his few weaknesses.
 Whether he is eating them fresh from the bag or we are in the kitchen creating a dish, he will make room for this orange fruit.

 Baked peaches, topped with butter and brown sugar, roast up quickly in the oven.
 We have tried them topped with rolled oats and almond slices, but there is something about the simplicity of peaches, butter, and brown sugar.
 It caramelizes in the oven and reminds us of a classic peach pie – only much faster to make.